raymondbrink/CleanArchitecture/examples/Example.Console.QueryList/README.md

 ```
 As you can see, there's not much to it.
 This is because the `IEntityQueryService` that gets injected into the constructor of our query, does all the heavy lifting for us.
-We just have call the `GetItemsAsync()` method on that interface and return the result.
+We just have to call the `GetItemsAsync()` method on that interface and return the result.
-To find out where this "magical" `IEntityQueryService` comes from we should look at the Supplier module.
+To find out where this "magical" generic `IEntityQueryService` comes from we should look at the Supplier module.

 ## Module
-To ty all this together we need some registrations in our DI container.
+To make this work we need two registrations in our DI container.
-These are the relevant supplier Module registrations:
+These are the relevant supplier Module registrations for this query:

 ```csharp
 // IGetSupplierListQuery
 builder.RegisterService<IGetSupplierListQuery, GetSupplierListQuery>(RegisterSingleInstance);
 builder.RegisterService<IEntityQueryService<Supplier, SupplierListModel, Guid>, EntityQueryService<Supplier, SupplierListModel, Guid>>(RegisterSingleInstance)
     .WithParameter(Constants.ServiceParameters.Mapper, SupplierMapper.Instance);
 ```

 The registration for `IGetSupplierListQuery` is pretty straight forward.
 Finally there's a registration for the `EntityQueryService<Supplier, SupplierListModel, Guid>`, which is an implementation of the generic `IEntityQueryService<Supplier, SupplierListModel, Guid>` interface.